HenrikJoreteg/human-javascript/ch06 - models.md

 module.exports = HumanModel.define({
-  // we give our model a type
+  // We give our model a type
   type: 'widget',
-  // define properties, these are the ones
+  // Define properties, these are the ones
   // that live on the server-side
   props: {
     id: ['string', true],
     widgetType: ['string', true, 'dooDad']
   },
-  // session properties are just like props but
+  // Session properties are just like props but
   // exist for the purpose of storing client-side
   // state.
   session: {